 Careful analysis of the Sloan artifact assemblage identified many used items, suggesting that personal goods had been included in the interments.
 Most of the Dalton and Sloan points, in contrast, appear to have been made specifically for interment with burials or, if they had been used, were re-sharpened before inclusion with the other grave goods.

 Juliet Morrow, Morse’s successor at the ASU research station, later employed tool stone source information not available to the Morse team.
 While the assemblage as a whole was crafted using cherts derived from a variety of local and regional geological contexts, she discovered a clear preference for material derived from the nearby Lafayette formation among the Dalton points.
 The single Sloan point (a large version of the Dalton point) was made of an exotic chert, and may well have served (along with other large Dalton points) more as a status display item than as a utilitarian weapon component (Morrow 2010).

 The results of Morse’s investigations at Sloan, extended by specialized analyses contributed by a team of well-known scholars, won acclaim with the 1997 Smithsonian Institution Press publication of Sloan: A Paleoindian Dalton Cemetery in Arkansas (Morse 1997).
-The book is out of print but thankfully a facsimile reprint is in preparation from the University of Arkansas Press.
+The book was out of print but thankfully a facsimile reprint is now available from the University of Arkansas Press.
 One shortcoming of the original publication is the absence of full-size artifact images.
 The Arkansas Archeological Survey created this website to address that issue by providing full-scale, multiple perspective digital color images of the complete Sloan site assemblage.